 False Positive Quadrant

-When utterances that are not trained for an intent receive positive confidence score for the intent, they fall into its False Positive quadrant.
+When utterances that are not trained for an intent receive a positive confidence score for the intent, they fall into its False Positive quadrant.
 This quadrant represents an unfavorable outcome.
-For such outcomes, the utterance, the intended bot task, and the incorrectly matching task may have to be trained for optimum result.
-Read Machine Learning to learn more.
+For such outcomes, the utterance, the intended task, and the incorrectly matching task may have to be trained for optimum results.

 False Negative Quadrant

-Note: Make sure to click the train button after making any changes to your bot to reflect them in the ML Model Graph.
+Note: Make sure to click the train button after making any changes to your assistant to reflect them in the ML Model Graph.

 Consider the following key points when referring to the graph: